Phunware Partners with Accion Labs to Provide Mobile Solutions for Digital Transformation

-AUSTIN, Texas, April 19, 2022 /PRNewswire/ --Phunware, Inc. (NASDAQ: PHUN) (the "Company"), a fully-integratedenterprise cloud platform for mobile that provides products, solutions, data and services for brands worldwide, announced today that it has entered into a strategic partnership with Accion Labs ("Accion"), an innovation engineering company specializing in emerging technologies and digital transformation.
+AUSTIN, Texas, April 19, 2022 (GLOBE NEWSWIRE) -- Phunware, Inc. ( PHUN) (the “Company”), a fully-integratedenterprise cloud platform for mobile that provides products, solutions, data and services for brands worldwide, announced today that it has entered into a strategic partnership with Accion Labs (“Accion”), an innovation engineering company specializing in emerging technologies and digital transformation.

 Accion will be designated as a preferred partner in the implementation and customization of Phunware’s Multiscreen-as-a-Service (“MaaS”) platform to all current and future clients interested in deploying mobile solutions to drive digital transformation.
 To support this role, Accion will have direct access to developer resources and support from Phunware in bringing implementations to market for its customers.
 Phunware will also be able to leverage Accion’s infrastructure to support its clients that require additional services beyond what MaaS offers.